stepanovpv/nginx_mysql_phpmyadmin_php-fpm/README.md

-This docker compose contains workable LAMP-server based on nginx and php-fpm.
+This docker compose contains workable web-server based on nginx, mysql, myphpadmin and php-fpm.